How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 What is the healthiest yoga mat?

-Non toxic yoga mats are made without harmful VOCs, PVC, plasticizers, foams, heavy metals, phthalates, or other toxic chemicals found in mainstream yoga mat brands.
-The most non-toxic option we’ve found is the Gurus Roots Cork Yoga Mat made from 100% sustainable cork and natural tree rubber latex.
+Nontoxic yoga mats are made in mainstream yoga mat brands without harmful VOCs, PVC, plasticizers, foams, heavy metals, phthalates, or other toxic chemicals.
+The most non-toxic option is the Gurus Roots Cork Yoga Mat, made from 100% sustainable cork and natural tree rubber latex.

 What is a natural yoga mat?

-Natural yoga mats are made with materials like cork, natural rubber, jute, cotton, and organic fibers.
-They are free from the harmful chemicals found in PVC, TPE, synthetic rubber, plastic, and other common toxin-laden yoga mat ingredients.
+Natural yoga mats are made with cork, natural rubber, jute, cotton, and organic fibers.
+They are free from the harmful chemicals in PVC, TPE, synthetic rubber, plastic, and other common toxin-laden yoga mat ingredients.

 Are yoga mats bad for the environment?